 - Apply an ice pack for 10 minutes on the bite, with 10-minute to help reduce swelling.

 - If possible, raise the affected limb.
 For example, if the bite took place on your hand, keep your arm over your head.

 The treatment you’ll receive for your black widow spider bite will depend on numerous factors such as your age, health condition, symptoms, and the severity of the bite.
-Your doctor may prescribe you medication to help ease the pain you feel; you may also be given medication to help reduce the high blood pressure that sometimes occurs the black widow spider bite.
-If the bite gives more severe symptoms such as muscle cramps, you may be prescribed muscle relaxants or antivenin.
-In some cases, you may need to be hospitalized.
+Your doctor may prescribe you medication to help ease the pain you feel.
+The individual should also take medication to help reduce the high blood pressure that sometimes occurs.
+If the bite gives more severe symptoms such as muscle cramps, you may use the prescribed muscle relaxants or antivenin.
+In some cases, hospitalization is necessary.